Luggage Storage in +40 locations around Paris

 From Gare de Lyon, one can go to the south of France, southern Germany, Monaco, Switzerland, Italy and Spain.
 The station also is served by high-speed TGV trains and hosts regional trains running to the south-eastern suburbs of Paris and the Gare de Lyon metro station.
 Built for the World Exposition in 1900, Gare de Lyon is considered to be the most beautiful station, with a famous clock tower.
 It also houses one of the city’s most famous gourmet restaurants, Le Train Bleu, whose grand interior features painted ceilings and ornate chandeliers.

-Luggage storage facilities are found inside and just outside of the station.
+Luggage storage in Gare de Lyon is available through facilities which are found inside and just outside of the station.
 Booking in advance will ensure space for your bags.

 You pay by the hour – unlike other services!